nasa/progpy/sphinx-config/prog_server_guide.rst

 About
 ---------

 `prog_server` uses progpy.
 The best way to learn how to use prog_server is to first learn how to use that package.
-See :ref:`State Estimation and Prediction Guide <prog_algs Guide>` and :ref:`Modeling and Simulation Guide <prog_models Guide>` for more details.
+See :ref:`State Estimation and Prediction Guide <State Estimation and Prediction Guide>` and :ref:`Modeling and Simulation Guide <Modeling and Sim Guide>` for more details.

 The PaaS Sandbox is actually two packages, ``prog_server`` and ``prog_client``.
 The ``prog_server`` package is the server that provides the REST API.
 The ``prog_client`` package is a python client that uses the REST API (see :py:class:`prog_client.Session`).
 The ``prog_server`` package is the PaaS Sandbox Server.
 Once started the server can accept requests from one or more applications requesting prognostics, using its REST API (described in :ref:`prog_server API Reference`).